Butyrate Supplements & Gut Health

 Studies suggest that butyrate may have an anti-inflammatory effect in the intestine, which can ease the symptoms of digestive disorders.15

 Another common feature of digestive disease is diarrhea.
-Again, studies show that butyrate may prevent certain types of diarrhea, though the reason for this effect is unclear.
+Again, butyric acid studies show that butyrate may prevent certain types of diarrhea, though the reason for this effect is unclear.

 Plus, studies suggest butyrate may be particularly effective at treating ulcerative colitis, a condition characterized by chronic inflammation and ulcers (sores) in the digestive tract.
 Studies show butyrate may reduce the symptoms of ulcerative colitis and may even prevent the progression of this disease.
 16

-SCFAs, such as butyrate, have also been shown to have antibacterial properties, which may help treat gastrointestinal infections.
-Plus, butyrate is an important regulator of gut flora composition.17
+Short Chain Fatty Acids, such as butyrate, have also been shown to have antibacterial properties, which may help treat gastrointestinal infections.
+Plus, butyric acid is an important regulator of gut bacteria composition.17

-Well…studies strongly suggest that butyrate is crucial for gut health and that you should do all you can to make sure your colon has a continual supply of butyrate.
+Studies strongly suggest that it is crucial for health and that you should do all you can to make sure the colon has a continual supply of butyrate.
 (More about that later.)

 This creates a barrier between the contents of your gut and your bloodstream.
 Amazingly, the gut membrane keeps dangerous substances from seeping into your bloodstream, while still letting food and nutrients through.
 This is possible because there are certain gates in the gut membrane that allow only certain substances to go in and out.